To play, press and hold the enter key. To stop, release the enter key.

 Campers participate in traditional camp activities such as zip lining, fishing, boating, arts & crafts, target sports, music, horseback riding and more.
-Camp provides an experience of outdoor life for kids whose disabilities or health challenges make these activities often seem impossible, giving them the chance to develop independence and confidence.
+Camp provides opportunities for outdoor adventure and recreation for individuals whose disabilities or health challenges make these activities often seem impossible, giving them inclusive and empowering experiences to develop independence and confidence.